mcsee/Software-Design-Articles/Articles/Theory/Laziness II - Code Wizards/readme.md

 There are several reasons:

-a) We have not yet reached the level of abstraction and we have to teach the interpreter to make syntactic manipulations on our models.
+a) We have not yet reached the level of abstraction, and we have to teach the interpreter to make syntactic manipulations on our models.

 If there is a certain redundancy, the usual approach would be to model that redundancy by searching in real-world against the abstract concept we should match.